wysher/strapi/docs/3.0.0-beta.x/tutorials/deliveroo-nuxt-tutorial.md

 ```

-- Create the `checkout.vue` file and copy/paste the following code:
+- Create a new `./pages/checkout.vue` file and copy/paste the following code.
+You will need to input your **pk_test** Publishable Stripe key on line 62:

-`pages/checkout.vue`
+`Path: ./deliveroo-clone-tutorial/frontend/pages/checkout.vue`

 ```js
 <template>